Shara-Sh/Shara-Sh/README.md

 # About Me

 Hello!
-I'm Shara Shahverdian, a 24-year-old enthusiast who loves everything related to computers, programming, and design.
-I enjoy crafting digital experiences and bringing ideas to life through code and creativity.
+I'm Shara Shahverdian, an enthusiast who loves everything related to computers, programming, and design.
+I find joy in crafting digital experiences and bringing ideas to life through code and creativity.

 ## Background